glebgalkin/pokemon-fight/README.md

 *Tools used: Java, Spring Boot, MYSQL.*

 ## Game Rules
 Two players join the fight.
 Each of them can select a pokemon from the list.
 The list must present the following attributes of each available character: name, height and weight.
-As of beginning of the game and each round every character has **twenty health points** (HP) as a default.
+As of beginning of the game and each round every character has **twenty health points** (HP) by the default.
 Once characters are chosen, the automatic battle between them begins. *The first who wins two battle rounds is considered the winner*.
 There are two possible attacks: **normal** and **special**. *Normal attack* has a *damage between one to ten health points* while *special attacks takes 2 turns and executes from 5 to 15 points of damage*.
 When match ends a winner must be displayed.
 Both players must be able to restart the battle with the same characters or switch to new pokemons.

 ## Demo
 ### Get list of Pokemons: